Nerang Eagles S.C.: Celtic FC

 In 2017 during a visit to the United Kingdom, representatives from Nerang Soccer Club and the Academy Of Football Australia sought partnership opportunities with professional football clubs, which resulted in a formal partnership being secured with Celtic F.C. to engage in the Celtic Soccer Academy program and be recognised as a partner club to the Celtic F.C. international collection of partner clubs.
 Nerang Soccer Club has hosted several official Celtic FC training camps with visiting Celtic Soccer Academy coaches instructing local players from Nerang and surrounding clubs.
-Restrictions on international travel due to the global COVID-19 pandemic has seen the partnership with Celtic FC dormant since early 2020.
+Impacts stemming from restrictions on international travel due to the global COVID-19 pandemic has seen the partnership with Celtic FC fade, becoming dormant since early 2020.

 Pan Pacific Masters Games

 Nerang Soccer Club is the current host club for the football component of the biannual Pan Pacific Masters Games, which is held across the Gold Coast every two years.
-The event showcases dozens of sports with over 35 competitors from across the Pacific Nations coming together to contest various age divisions and disciplines including soccer.
+The event showcases dozens of sports with hundreds of competitors aged over 35 years from across the Pacific Nations coming together to contest various age divisions and disciplines, including soccer.